mongodb/docs/source/includes/fact-ldap-group-4-5.rst

-d.
+#.
 Select the database access level to grant to users in this group.
-e.
+#.
 Click :guilabel:`Add User`.